West Indies women's cricket team: One-Day International history

 When the first World Cup was played in 1973, the West Indies did not compete as an individual unit.
 Instead a separate team represented Jamaica, and another side represented Trinidad and Tobago.
 Additionally, three West Indian players participated in an International XI side that also competed in the 1973 World Cup.
 None of the teams fared well, however, with the International XI finishing in fourth place out of seven with a record of won three, lost two and one no result; Trinidad and Tobago finishing fifth with two wins and four losses; and Jamaica finishing sixth with one win, four losses and one match abandoned.

 The first one-day internationals (ODIs) played by a combined West Indian side were two games away to England during their 1979 tour.
 Three ODIs were planned, but the second ODI was washed out without a ball being bowled.
-In the first ODI, England won comfortably by eight wickets, and in the third ODI saw the West Indies level the series with a two wicket win.
+In the first ODI, England won comfortably by eight wickets, and in the third ODI the West Indies levelled the series with a two wicket win.

 1993 saw West Indian players compete in a World Cup for the second time, this time as part of a combined team.
 They finished seventh, with only Denmark and the Netherlands below them, after winning only two and losing five of their seven matches.
 Their next games were in the 1997–98 World Cup, where they finished in ninth place, above only Denmark and Pakistan.
 The only match they won was the 9th place play-off game against the Danes.

 2002–03 saw the Sri Lankan women's cricket team tour the West Indies and play a six-match ODI series, which the Sri Lankan's won six-nil.
 The closest match was the fourth, where the Windies went down by only 9 runs.
 2003 saw the Windies greatest cricketing success, when they finished second in the International Women's Cricket Council Trophy, after winning four and losing one of their five games.
 The Trophy was competed for by the weaker ODI sides – Ireland, Windies, the Netherlands, Pakistan, Scotland and Japan.

 2003–04 saw the Windies play five ODIs in India followed by a seven ODI and one Test tour to Pakistan.
 All five games against India were lost comfortably.
 As expected, the tour to Pakistan was more successful and the ODI series was won five-two.

 They finished fifth in the 2004–05 World Cup, ahead of Sri Lanka, South Africa and Ireland, but behind Australia, India, New Zealand and India.
 They won two and lost three games, with one no result and one abandoned match.
 After being eliminated from the World Cup, the team stayed on to play three ODIs against South Africa and won the series two-nil.